Classification of homogeneous functors in manifold calculus: The functor categories and

-\begin{rmk} The subcategory $\mcalk \subseteq \mcalm^{\utm}$ might not be a model category on its own right as it might not be closed under factorizations or under taking small limits.
+\begin{rmk} Recall we use the injective model category structure on $\mcalm^{\utm}$.
+The subcategory $\mcalk \subseteq \mcalm^{\utm}$ might not be a model category in its own right as it might not be closed under factorizations or under taking small limits.
 The same remark applies to $\mcall$. \end{rmk}